gsi-upm/gsicrawler/docs/_build/html/_sources/gsicrawler.rst.txt

 .. image:: images/floating-button-platforms.png
   :align: left

-**Available platforms** : Due to the high scalability offered by the GSI Crawler framework, it allows to perform analysis tasks inside several third party platforms or websites, such as social networks or any other content.
+**Available platforms** : Due to the high scalability offered by the GSI Crawler framework, it allows to perform analysis tasks inside several third party platforms or websites such as social networks.
 The tool has included by default the *Twitter* and *Reddit* scrapers, being able to extract the opinions from a given link.

 |